mblumberg93/bip/README.md

 ### Step 1 - Create A Game

 First, have both you and your opponent open the BIP site on a laptop or desktop computer.
-When you first arrive at the site, click Create Game to generate a unique game code.
+When you first arrive at the site, one of you enters your Team Name in the specified box and clicks Create Game to generate a unique game code.
 After you generate the code, copy it and send it to your opponent.

 ### Step 2 - Join A Game

-When your opponent receives the code, they paste it into the input box labeled "Enter Game Code" and click "Join Game".
-After doing that both of your screens should update to show the cups on the table and your side will be displayed above the table.
+Your opponent starts off by entering their Team Name.
+Then when your opponent receives the code, they paste it into the input box labeled "Enter Game Code" and click "Join Game".
+After doing that both of your screens should update to show the cups on the table and your Team Name and side will be displayed above the table.

 ### Step 3 - Decide Who Starts